zdatwood/Python_kata/README.md

 # Python_kata
-A repository for my python solutions to codewars
+A repository for my python solutions to Kata chalanges from the codewars website.